Equivalent Linear Mappings of Large Language Models: Results

 \subsection{The detached Jacobian as a conceptual steering operator}

-Steering vectors are a well-known technique for altering LLM outputs \citep{liu2023context}.
-Here we utilize the detached Jacobian from an intermediate layer for a phrase like ``The Golden Gate''.
-The model predicts ``Bridge'', and this detached Jacobian is used as an operator to steer the continuation of a new phrase toward this concept.
-For a new input phrase, like ``Here is a painting of the'', the new embedding vectors $\vect{x_{new}^*}$ are scaled by $\lambda$ and multiplied by the detached Jacobian for the steering concept $\vect{J_L^+}(\vect{x^*_{steer}})$, and added to the layer activation from the new input.
+Steering vectors are a well-known technique for altering LLM outputs \citep{liu2023context} where a vector with certain properties is added to a mid-layer representation, and the sum is passed through the rest of the network to generate an output token.
+Here we utilize the detached Jacobian as an operator instead of an additive vector, and compute it from an intermediate layer for a ``steering'' phrase like ``The Golden Gate'' (after the ``Golden Gate Claude'' demo \citep{templeton2024scaling}).
+The model predicts ``Bridge'', and this detached Jacobian matrix is used to steer the continuation of a new phrase toward this concept.
+For a new input phrase, like ``Here is a painting of the'', the ``new'' input sequence's embedding vectors $\vect{x_{new}^*}$ are multiplied by the detached Jacobian previously computed from the steering concept $\vect{J_L^+}(\vect{x^*_{steer}})$, scaled by $\lambda$ and added to the layer activation $\vect{f_{Li}}$ from the ``new'' input.

-This intermediate representation is then fed back through the remaining layers of the network and the next token is decoded.
+This steered intermediate representation is then put through the remaining layers of the network and the next token is decoded.
 The detached Jacobian must only be computed once for the steering concept, and therefore this method is rather efficient.
-Table \ref{tab:steering} shows how the detached Jacobian from an intermediate layer imposes the Golden Gate Bridge as the semantic output, even when it is difficult to fit with the input sequence.
+Table \ref{tab:steering} shows how the detached Jacobian from an intermediate layer imposes the Golden Gate Bridge as the semantic output coherent with the rest of the input sentence, even when it is difficult to make a logical connection.
+Beyond demonstrating practical utility, the success of the steering operator provides validation that the detached Jacobian captures actual semantic representations.